KathrynDavies123/chomp-responsive/README.md

 First attempt at a responsive, static site built with HTML and CSS.
 Mobile, Small, Regular and Large layouts were provided in Figma.
+Mobile first design.